Yueleng/daily-english/chp1/The-Man-Behind-the-Yonge-Street-Van-Attack.md

 * *adjective*, saying very little in a way that is rude or unfriendly
 * *[example]: He usually sat alone, and always answered questions with monosyllabic indifference.*

+### firearm

+* *noun*, a gun that can be carried easily.

+* *[example]: Summerfield knew Minassian never would have qualified for a civilian firearm licence—so why was he admitted to the armed forces as an infantry soldier?*

 ### barracks

 * *noun*, a building or group of buildings where soldiers live.